MicrosoftDocs/customer-insights/ci-docs/security-overview.md

 ## Approve your private link in Azure Portal

-1. After configuring the private link between Customer Insights and your virtual network protected storage you will notice 4 private links on the **Private Links** tab in Customer Insights.
-The status of these links should be **Pending**.
+After configuring the private link between Customer Insights and your virtual network protected storage, four private links display on the **Private Links** tab in Customer Insights with a status of **Pending**.

-1. In Azure Portal, go to your Data Lake Storage account, go to **Networking** > **Private endpoints connections**.
+1. In Azure Portal, go to your Data Lake Storage account, and select **Networking** > **Private endpoints connections**.
+The four new private links display.

-1. You will see the 4 new private links that were just created through your action in Customer Insights.
+1. Select **Yes** to apporove all private links.

-1. In order to finalize the setup, you will need to approve all private links.
+   > [!TIP]

-    Note: For easy identification, consider adding a description when approving the links.
+   > For easy identification, consider adding a description when approving the links.

     :::image type="content" source="media/Private-Endpoint-Approval.png" alt-text="Description for the private endpoint approval step.":::

-1. The private links will now show as **Approved** in Customer Insights.
+1. In Customer Insights, go to go to **Admin** > **Security** and select the **Private Links** tab.
+The private links in Customer Insights now display the status **Approved**.

-1. You can now go ahead and configure [Data Sources](connect-common-data-model.md) that are linked to your protected storage.
+1. Continue to add your [data sources](connect-common-data-model.md) that are linked to your protected storage.

-## Delete az Azure Private link
+## Delete an Azure Private link

 1. In Customer Insights, go to **Admin** > **Security** and select the **Private Links** tab.